rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 Options
 -------

-Set what packages is displayed.

-The following are mutually exclusive, i.e. only one can be specified.
-If no options specified - ``--new`` activated.
+The following options set what packages are displayed.
+These options are mutually exclusive, i.e. only one can be specified.
+If no option is specified, the newest packages are shown.

 ``--old``
     Show older packages.